-This article begins with an description of VDAs and the available VDA installers.
-The rest of the article describes the steps in the VDA installation wizard.
+This article begins with a description of Windows VDAs and the available VDA installers.
+The remainder of the article describes the steps in the VDA installation wizard.
 Command-line equivalents are provided.
 For details, see Install VDAs using the command line.

-- Citrix Workspace app: Citrix Workspace app for Windows is not installed by default when you install a VDA.
-You or your users can download and install (and upgrade) Citrix Workspace app for Windows and other Citrix Workspace apps from the Citrix website.
+Citrix Workspace app: Citrix Workspace app for Windows is not installed by default when you install a VDA.
+You can download and install or upgrade Citrix Workspace app for Windows and other Citrix Workspace apps from the Citrix website.
 Alternatively, you can make those Citrix Workspace apps available from the Workspace or a StoreFront server.

 Microsoft Media Foundation: Most supported Windows editions come with Media Foundation already installed.
-If the machine on which you’re installing a VDA does not have Microsoft Media Foundation (such as N editions), several multimedia features will not be installed and will not work.
-You can acknowledge the limitation, or end the VDA installation and restart it later, after installing Media Foundation.
-In the graphical interface, this choice is presented in a message.
-In the command line, you can use the /no_mediafoundation_ack option to acknowledge the limitation.
-If Media Foundation is not present on the VDA, these multimedia features do not work:
+If the machine on which you’re installing a VDA does not have Microsoft Media Foundation (such as N editions), several multimedia features are not installed and do not work.

 - Flash Redirection

 - Windows Media Redirection

 - HTML5 Video Redirection

 - HDX RealTime Webcam Redirection